whatsupmailbox/whatsupmailbox.github.io/_posts/2016-01-16-Gentleman-Box-Subscription-Box-January-2016-Review.md

 <p><b>What's in the box:</b> Four to six hand-selected products for men, accompanied by the latest issue of GQ Magazine (U.S. and Canada only).</p>
 <br>

+<p><i>Because this box was received for review, it did not include the GQ magazine, but all subscribers received one.</i></p>

-<p>Men's subscription boxes are quite few to find so I'm all gungho when they do appear and I try them out almost instantly.</p>
+<p>Men's subscription boxes are quite few to find so I love it when I get the opportunity to review one.
+It's such a treat!</p>

 <br>

 <center><img src='/images/GentlemansBoxJan2016OpenBox.jpg'></center>